Am I eligible to open an HSA?

 Can I enroll in an HSA under my name if my spouse has an HDHP plan?

-No, but you can be enrolled in your spouse's family coverage HSA account.
+No, but you can be enrolled in your spouse’s family coverage HSA.

 When am I eligible to open an HSA?

-You become HSA-eligible as of the 1st day of the subsequent month that you meet all HSA-eligibility criteria.
-So if you have a qualifying HDHP that begins on March 15, you don’t become HSA-eligible until April 1.
+You become HSA-eligible on the first day of the following month that you meet HSA eligibility criteria.
+If you elect an HDHP on March 15, you will become HSA eligible on April 1.

 Can I open an HSA account in the middle of the year?